- About the Cultural Safety Grants program

 - Develop a mechanism whereby family physician voices can be heard and lent to advocacy efforts around CS&H to create a climate for change.

-Our latest call for project proposals closed on January 19, 2023.
-The BCCFP’s Cultural Safety & Humility Working Group subsequently selected seven grant recipients to receive $5000 each, listed below.
-We thank all those who applied.
+In January 2023, the BCCFP’s Cultural Safety & Humility Working Group selected seven grant recipients to receive $5000 each, listed below.

 1. Journey Home Project: Knowledge translation for the next generation of Palliative Care Providers – Saanich